benja263/Adarmonic_mean_project/README.md

 One of the objectives is to gain a better understanding of the strategies of the Russian Trolls.
 The subject matter of tweets and targetted audience may be useful for this endeavor.
 Some different filtering methods will be applied to extract the topic of a given tweet as well as its target audience.

 - One filtering method that is applied is to select tweets based on the State (or city) that is mentioned.
 This would provide us with a summary of tweets that targetted specific States.
 This is of particular interest because some States are more important than others in the election - these are known as the 'Swing States' as they are not strongly democratic nor republican, but rather have a tendency to 'swing' from one side to another; of essential importance in the final polls.
 It may be interesting to see if the IRA took such swing states into account when sending out tweets.
-- In order to do categorize the subject of a tweet, LDA (Latent Dirichelet Allocation) analysis, an unsupervised learning approach, is implemented.
+- In order to do categorize the subject of a tweet, LDA (Latent Dirichelet Allocation) analysis, an unsupervised learning approach, is implemented [1][2].
 Tweets that share the same hashtag are concatenated together to create a form of 'document' which is then fed into the LDA algorithm after lemmatizing words and removing 'stop words'.
 Note that stop words are words which do not help distinguish topics, such as pronouns.
 The number of topics are a hyperparameter, along with other variables such as alpha.
 The final model can be visualized, and the subject matter of the topics are determined by examining the words that appear frequently in each topic.
 Note that the LDA model is still a work in progress as hyperparameters still have to be optimized to produce logical categories.

 ### Future directives